 “From Reel to Disc, History of the Launceston Film Society, 1958 to 2014” is a book compiled by Launceston historian, Dr Thomas Gunn, outlining the history of the society through its various incarnations to the present day.

-Please join us to vote for your most and least liked films this term at the Plough Inn (opposite the cinema) after the film on Monday 18th December, Wednesday 20th December and Thursday 21st December.
+Please join us to vote for your most and least liked films this term at the Plough Inn (opposite the cinema) after the film on Monday 9th, Wednesday the 11th and Thursday 12th of April.

 This is an opportunity to enjoy light refreshments whilst you vote and meet other members and the Committee.